 Phosphates can reach the pool water in various ways, either by weather conditions such as wind or rain, by the use of certain chemicals, or because our garden has been enriched with phosphates to improve grass growth or the plants.
 Regardless of how it happens, if phosphates are allowed to remain in pool water, they will be reduced to orthophosphates in one of this three ways:

-Most pool owners in Lighthouse Point are unaware of this fact and when eliminating the algae from the pool they do not take it into account, prolonging the problem and increasing the expense in chemical products.
+Most pool owners are unaware of this fact and when eliminating the algae from the pool they do not take it into account, prolonging the problem and increasing the expense in chemical products.

 But this is only half the story.
 Phosphates are not toxic or harmful, and removing them as a remedy to the formation and proliferation of algae is ineffective.
 Your best bet is to maintain proper chlorine levels, regularly use an algaecide to prevent algae from blooming in your pool, and occasionally shock your pool to give it a really good sanitizing whammy.